asiratongue/intermediate-backend-projects/ShopShop/shopping_cart_service/README.md

 ### **Carts**

 **POST** `api/carts/add/<str:name>/`
-Add an Item to cart with given Product name. (use '%20' for spaces)
+Add an Item to cart with given Product name. (use '%20' for spaces).

 **DELETE** `api/carts/remove/<str:name>/`
 Remove an item from cart, using given Product name.